Al3zama1/swe-notes/CCNA/15 - DTP & VTP.md

 	* Will increase the **revision number** every time a VLAN is added/modified/deleted.
 	* Will advertise the latest version of the VLAN database on trunk interfaces, and the VTP clients will synchronize their VLAN database to it.
 		* If a switch with no VTP domain (domain NULL) receives a VTP advertisement with a VTP domain name, it will automatically join that VTP domain.
 	* **VTP servers also function as VTP clients.
-Therefore, a VTP server will synchronize to another VTP server with a higher revision number.**
+Therefore, a VTP server will synchronize to another VTP server/client with a higher revision number.**
 * **VTP Clients**:
 	* Cannot add/modify/delete VLANs.
 	* Do not store the VLAN database in NVRAM (in VTP v3, they do).